-A free event every Thursday, departing at 19:00 from the Obelisk of Santa Maria a Mare (at the start of Corso Reginna).
+A free event every Thursday from 6 June to 12 september, departing at 19:00 from the Obelisk of Santa Maria a Mare (at the start of Corso Reginna).

 — Info —

 Are you ready to discover the most interesting things about Maiori?

 Your journey starts at the obelisk dedicated to Santa Maria a Mare ( Our Lady of the Sea) who has been protector of Maiori since her statue miraculously appeared on the beach here.( quando deve essere inserito qui)

 Our first stop is just a few steps away.
 The church of San Giacomo a Platea.
 Admire the colourful majolica of the cupola.
 This 13th century church was the site of the inauguration of the Bishops of Amalfi.

 As we proceed, take in the colours, sounds, sights and busy shops of the main street, which is overlooked by the Toro Plano Castle , evidence of a flourishing medieval period in Maiori’s history.

 Half way along the street, where the original walls and gates of the city were situated, we come to the Votive statue of Our Lady in Chains, dating to the XVI century.
 It was donated to the city by local sailors who had escaped from the terrible pirate “Redbeard”.
 These men, who were to be sold as slaves, managed to escape after praying to the Virgin.

 Turn right into the characteristic Via Casa Mannini.
 Along this street, the remains of the defensive walls of the Baluardo di San Sebastiano ( a fortress) can still be seen.
 These walls were the city limits of the oldest part of Maiori.
 The walls would have extended from the main church of Maiori,, the Collegiata, to the west as far as Mount Brusario to the east.